 Its huge success and instant familiarity have meant that Audi doesn’t strain itself in straying far from the script.

 As you’ll have probably noticed, the new, fifth-generation model pictured is a dead ringer for its predecessor, and the claims made for it – an increase in size, dynamism, efficiency, luxuriousness and technology – were all trumpeted the previous time around, too.
-The saloon was swiftly followed by the Audi A4 Avant, Audi A4 Allroad and Audi S4 models, with murmurings growing that a 500bhp RS4 will join the others in the near future.
+The new Audi A4 saloon was swiftly followed by the Audi A4 Avant, Audi A4 Allroad and Audi S4 models, with murmurings growing that a 500bhp RS4 will join the others in the near future.